How do I move source code to a another package/group ID?

-For setting and/or changing the permgen size, just add/change the MaxPermSize parameter to the JAVA_OPTS in the start up script.
+For setting and/or changing the permgen size, just add/change the MaxPermSize (valid for JAva 1.7 and below) parameter to the JAVA_OPTS in the start up script.
 An example where we set the size to 256m is below:

-Given its nature, permgen is not garbage collected.
+Given its nature, permgen nor metaspace is garbage collected.

 Pipeline manager thread pool and queue are full, but all processing is stuck